burlinson/AI/_posts/2026-04-03-Agentic-Trading.md

 audio_text: "Listen to a quick summary"
 description: A strategic look at the explosion of AI apps and the inevitable consolidation that lies ahead.
 Explains for business executives and academics why firms building proprietary AI platforms will gain long-term advantage while others chase short-term buzz.
 ---
-In the last week two announcements quietly redrew the boundary between human investing and agentic AI trading. [eToro](https://www.etoro.com/news-and-analysis/etoro-updates/agent-portfolios-let-your-ai-agent-trade-for-you/) launched Agent Portfolios, allowing users to start trading with AI Agents for little as $200.
+In the last week two announcements quietly redrew the boundary between human investing and agentic AI trading. [eToro](https://www.etoro.com/news-and-analysis/etoro-updates/agent-portfolios-let-your-ai-agent-trade-for-you/) launched Agent Portfolios, allowing users to start trading with AI Agents.
 A few days later Public launched an agentic AI trading solution and their launch video quickly [went viral on X](https://x.com/public/status/1990445448667312393).

 It was only a matter of time before this Rubicon was crossed.